emakrashov/orca/README.md

-Orca is a generic data structure store.
+Orca is a key-value store.

-It provides common interface using which, various data structures can be integrated and exposed via simple to use TCP or HTTP server.

 Interface:

 - Recover
 - Set
 - Get
-- Update
 - Delete